nmeum/corectl/README.md

 ## Usage

-The command-line tool is inspired by the proprietary `CoreController.exe` and allows you to turn on/off or restore the original state of all six LEDs.
+The command-line tool is inspired by the proprietary [`CoreController.exe`][core controller] and allows you to turn on/off or restore the original state of all six LEDs.
 Example usage:

 	$ corectl LED0:on LED2:off LED5:restore